 official confirmation of social work education for applicants educated outside of canada/US:

 International equivalence to a bachelors or masters degree accredited by the CASWE.
 Further information is available on the CASW website.

 The registrar can consult with the NLCSW Registration Committee regarding the assessment of applications for registration in accordance with Section 20 (2) of the Social Workers Act.
 The Registration Committee is comprised of six registered social workers appointed by the NLCSW Board of Directors.

 Appeals of the decision of the registrar concerning registration are heard by the NLCSW Board of Directors.

 Individuals who reapply for social work registration within the first year after their registration has lapsed must meet requirements for reinstatement including:

-- completion of the online reinstatement application, and
+- completion of the online reinstatement application including submission of all applicable fees, and

 - submission of an original certificate of conduct with vulnerable sector inquiry completed within the last three (3) months.